rohanleach4/Accessibility-Compendium/README.md

 Make sure it can be viewed and enjoyed by everyone, regardless of their ability.
 Do this and the world will be a better place … and … it’s the law.

+## Please don’t …
+Yes, everybody understands that you don’t like the ‘fuzzy blue outline’ that surrounds an element when it is in focus in Chrome, etc. but please don’t remove it (or if you have to, replace it with the same outline, in another colour).
+Without this, nobody can see where they are tabbing and … well … it’s just naughty.

 ## Conclusion
 A good designer will always deliver a more robust and useable product than a great Creative.
 The world needs more Designers.